wso2/docker-ei/dockerfiles/alpine/broker/README.md

 ##### 1. Stop the Broker profile container if it's already running.
 In Broker profile product distribution, `carbon.xml` configuration file can be found at `<DISTRIBUTION_HOME>/wso2/broker/conf`.
-Copy the file to some suitable location of the host machine, referred to as `<SOURCE_CONFIGS>/carbon.xml` and change the offset value under ports to 1.
+Copy the file to some suitable location of the host machine, referred to as `<SOURCE_CONFIGS>/carbon.xml` and increase the offset value under ports by 1.

 ##### 2. Grant read permission to `other` users for `<SOURCE_CONFIGS>/carbon.xml`
 ```